 $ xset fp rehash

-You can check whether the font is detected by X by running either xfontsel
+You can check whether the font is detected by X by running either xfontsel or

 Font Preview